pickyourtrail_logo

 Taste Authentic Balinese Food at Local Warungs

-Eat at a nearby warung (small eatery) where they are preparing freshly made meals with farm-grown produce - a Balinese farm-to-table meal.
+Eat at a nearby warung (small eatery) where they are preparing freshly made meals with farm-grown produce—a Balinese farm-to-table meal.

-Best Time to Visit Abuan Village, Bali
+Best Time to Visit Abiang Village, Bali

 • Wet Season (October-April): Lush plants and fewer tourists, although there are some showers.